omok/CoachCompanion/docs/permissions-system.md

 The permissions are defined in a single, self-documenting file: `shared/access-control.ts`.
 This file contains:

-- Type definitions for UserType and TeamRole
+- Type definitions for UserRole and TeamRole (from `shared/constants.ts`)
 - Interface definitions for permissions
 - Permission configuration objects with embedded documentation
 - Helper functions for permission checks